New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Discussion

-Based on the results of the $L_{X}-T$ correlation, we fixed the $L_{X}-T$ relationship parameters ($k$, $s$ and $\sigma_{int}$), and then constrained the correction parameters ($l$, $b$, $A$ and $B$), as shown in figures \ref{Figdy} and \ref{Figdred}.
+Based on the previous constraints of the $L_{X}-T$ correlation, we fixed the $L_{X}-T$ relationship parameters ($k$, $s$ and $\sigma_{int}$), and then constrained the dipole parameters ($l$, $b$, $A$ and $B$).
 By comparing negative values of $A$ and their corresponding preferred directions ($l$, $b$), we find significant differences between the degree of anisotropy and the preferred directions for the Chandra and XMM-Newton datasets.
-The latter gives stronger anisotropy (larger values of $|A|$) and better constrains the preferred directions.
-For the anisotropic degree $|A|$, the difference between these two datasets is 3.01$\times$10$^{-3}$, with the XMM-Newton dataset giving a stronger anisotropy signal.
-Combined with figure \ref{Figdpm-t}, it is easier for us to understand the difference in the degree of anisotropy.
-The further the best fit value deviates from zero, the stronger the anisotropy found.
-For the preferred direction, the difference in longitude between the two preferred directions is much greater than that in latitude, with a difference of 143.89$^{\circ}$.
-Such stark discrepancies might be due to the evolution of the cosmic structure with redshift.
-Compared to Chandra dataset, the XMM-N dataset contains more high-redshift observations, as we mentioned in Section \ref{data}.
-This can be seen directly from the redshift distribution (left panel) in figure \ref{Figzloc}.
-The discrepancies might also be affected by the spatial distribution of observations.
-The Chandra dataset are better than the XMM-Newton dataset in terms of spatial distribution uniformity.
-This can be clearly seen from the right panel of figure \ref{Figzloc}.
-Furthermore, we could not rule out the influence of differences in observation equipment or unknown factors introduced during data processing.
+The XMM-Newton datasets gives stronger anisotropy signal (larger values of $|A|$) and better constrains the preferred directions.
+The main difference in the preferred directions is in longitude, which is 143.89$^{\circ}$.
+Such stark discrepancies may be due to variations in the redshift range and spatial distribution of the datasets, as we mentioned in Section \ref{data}.
+Compared to the XMM-Newton dataset, the Chandra dataset covers a wider redshift range and has a more uniform spatial distribution.
+Meanwhile, the differences in results across different redshift ranges (LR and HR) also support the view that redshift significantly affects the intensity and direction of anisotropy.
+However, we could not rule out the influence of differences in observation equipment or unknown factors introduced during data processing.
 At present, it is impossible to determine the source of the discrepancies.
-Further analysis with more high-quality observations is needed to determine the physical mechanism causing the discrepancies.
-In addition, the preferred direction from the total sample (Chandra + XMM-Newton) is basically consistent with that from the Chandra and XMM-N observations.